Harvinator/back-end-instructions/readme.txt

 = Features =

-1. Version 2.0 now uses hooks to plug itself into the "Help" tab, so no extra buttons are necessary, and the location of the "Instructions" is more intuitive.
+1. Version 3.0 now has the option of using a custom tab, or the ability to be integrated in the WordPress "Help" tab.
 2. Due to popular demand, I've added in a new feature where you can add a single instruction to multiple pages.
 3. Choose the tab (named by your post title), and the "instructable" displays the content.
     - Content can be a written list of instructions, or some other form of media.
     - Content can be anything you like, and you can use it just like you would any other post - the only difference is, this stuff shows up in the back-end.
-4. A new options page will allow you to set what user level can add/edit/delete "instructables", as well as allow you to choose whether or not to make the instructions viewable from the front end.
-You can also choose to make front-end "instructables" viewable to the public, or only to logged-in users (a message will display in place of the content if you want to restrict it to logged-in users).
+4. The options page will allow you to set what user level can add/edit/delete "instructables", as well as allow you to choose whether or not to make the instructions viewable from the front end.
+You can also choose to make front-end "instructables" viewable to the public, or only to logged-in users.
 You can also give non-logged-in users "capabilities" to restrict what they see.
 5. You can set what end user level can view which instructions.
 For example, you don't want an Author to see the same instructions for "Edit Posts" that an Administrator would see - it would confuse them.
 So you can also create content and serve up specific information based on the user level, if you so desire.

 Note that upper levels will also see lower-level videos, so keep that in mind while preparing your instructions.
 I recommend making videos/content specific to the lowest level first, and then build onto that base as you go up the user-level chain of command.
-6. Tested (and found ot work) in Multi-Site.
+6. Multi-Site capable.

 == Installation ==